BlueMountainsAnalytics/bma_ont_biosec_2022/docs/INTRO_4.md

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
   <b>Command <i>rmdir</i></b><br>
-  The command <b>rmdir</b> only removes *empy* directories!
-To remove directories that are not empty one would have to first delete all the files in the directory or use the command <b>rm</b> (see below for more on this command(
+  The command <b>rmdir</b> only removes <i>empty</i> directories!
+To remove directories that are not empty one would have to first delete all the files in the directory or use the command <b>rm</b> (see below for more on this command)
 </div>

 Besides arguments the behavior of many commands can be altered by calling them with specific options, also called *flags*.
 In contrast to arguments, flags start with one or sometimes two hyphens.
 For example, to remove a file we can use the command **rm**, which expects as argument the relative or absolute path to the file that should be removed.
 To remove the file *sequences.fasta* in our directory we can type

-    john> rm ./sequences.fastia
+    john> rm ./sequences.fasta
     john> ll
     drwxr-xr-x  2  john  staff   68  17  Jul  10:32  Files
     drwxr-xr-x  2  john  staff   68   2  Oct   2020  Workshops